 If you have been following our series of tips of how to make your infographics powerful, you will know that it is easy to craft a great story and then turn your story into a visually captivating infographic!

-After you have exported the Piktochart into an image, what’s next?
+After you have exported the Piktochart into an image or HTML, what’s next?
 You might notice that most people tend to embed infographics in their websites.
-Let us share some quick things you can get done within 5 minutes to try to get your infographic noticed even faster:
+Let us share some quick things you can get done to try to get your infographic noticed even faster:

-- Post in on Facebook and 2-3 selected Facebook fan pages that would be interested in your Piktochart.
+- Post on Facebook and 2-3 selected Facebook fan pages that would be interested in your infographic.
 Note that it’s not the quantity of fans that matter but how targeted these people are for you.
 It’s like pitching a dolphin story to Hello magazine.

 - Do the same for Twitter and Pinterest boards.
 You will be surprised at how well Pinterest works for curated boards.